How to sell your home and make a faster, more profitable sale

 The first thing you need to do is find the source of the moisture problem and repair it.
 The area should be dried thoroughly with a shop vac and/or dehumidifier.

-One reader asked me if she should sweep the mold.
-NO...NEVER sweep mold inside a house!
+One reader asked me if she should sweep the mold with a broom.
+NO...NEVER sweep mold inside the house!
 This will disperse deadly mold spores all over your home.

 Before you tackle the cleaning, seal off the area with plastic sheeting and duct tape to prevent spores from spreading to other rooms in your home.
 Cover any open vents as well.

 If the black mold is on a porous surface, like drywall, you may need to replace it and the area surrounding it to make sure you got it all.